Marathon veteran and CurraNZ athlete Andy Heyden shares his tips on the final preparation for your next marathon.

 I would suggest adhering to your normal diet in the week leading up to the race, ease off any alcohol intake and keep hydrated.

-There are many researched benefits to loading up on CurraNZ in the 7-14 days leading into the race, increasing intake to two capsules a day.
+There are many researched benefits to loading up on CurraNZ in the 7-14 days leading into the race and four days following, increasing intake to two capsules a day.